 - Help you create a turnkey profit-making business.

-Here are some of the situations that might make a business owner ponder the idea of selling their business: –
+Here are some of the situations that might make a business owner ponder on the idea of exiting their business: –

 - The owner has grown tired and feels mundane about the business

 - The business is no longer profitable